-The goal of Kashiwa-no-ha, an academic and research city covering 273 hectares, is to become a model of urban development through partnership between the public, private and academic sectors.
+The goal of Kashiwa-no-ha, an academic and research city covering 273 hectares, is to become a model of urban development through partnerships among the public, private, and academic sectors.
 In December 2011, the Cabinet Office selected Kashiwa-no-ha as a Comprehensive Special Zone for Regional Revitalization and an Environmental Future City.

 Urban Design Center Kashiwa-no-ha (UDCK)

-The governments of Chiba Prefecture and Kashiwa, the Japan Business Federation (Keidanren), and other entities chose Kashiwa-no-ha as a site for building a futuristic city.
+The governments of Chiba Prefecture and Kashiwa, the Japan Business Federation (Keidanren), and other entities chose Kashiwa-no-ha as the site for building a futuristic city.